nuancedtire/notes/content/msra/Renal and Urology/Interstitial Nephritis.md

 #### Prescribing
 - Discontinue offending medications immediately.
 - High-dose steroids (e.g., prednisolone) may aid recovery from AIN.
-- For CTIN, manage hypertension with ACE inhibitors or ARBs, but do not combine these medications, and avoid during pregnancy.
+- For CTIN, manage [[msra/Cardiovascular/Hypertension|Hypertension]] with ACE inhibitors or ARBs, but do not combine these medications, and avoid during pregnancy.

 #### Non-Prescribing
-- Regular exercise, healthy diet, weight control, and reduced salt intake for hypertension.
+- Regular exercise, healthy diet, weight control, and reduced salt intake for [[msra/Cardiovascular/Hypertension|Hypertension]].
 - Severe cases may require dialysis or kidney transplant.

 ### References